 I like growing them because there are so many different kinds and it’s interesting.
 I love how pretty sweet peppers and hot peppers are on the plant.

+Sweet and hot peppers are in the nightshade family.
+You don’t want to grow them with your other nightshades, so plant them far away from tomatoes, potatoes, and eggplant.
 Both sweet and hot peppers are full of great nutrition and can be added to a variety of dishes.
 They are also very colorful so they make your dishes look great.

 Ornamental peppers are edible, they won’t hurt you to eat them.
 But they are grown for their beauty and colorful look, not for taste.
 They may be too hot to enjoy.
 And they don’t have a lot of flavor for you to enjoy.